 2. Spark SQL

 The interface for processing structured and semi-structured data.
-It enables efficient querying of databases and empowers users to import relational data, run SQL queries, and scale quickly, maximizing Spark's capabilities around data processing and analytics and optimizing performance.
+It enables querying of databases and allows users to import relational data, run SQL queries, and scale quickly, maximizing Spark's capabilities around data processing and analytics and optimizing performance.
+However, Spark SQL is not ANSI SQL, and requires users to learn different SQL dialect.

 3. Spark Streaming